simp/simp-doc/docs/contributors_guide/ISO_Build/Mirroring_Packages.rst

 .. code-block:: bash

    rm -rf output
-   rm -rf _donwload_data # Only if the reposync has been run /opt/puppetlabs/bolt/bin/bolt plan run pulp3::in_one_container::destroy /opt/puppetlabs/bolt/bin/bolt plan run pulp3::in_one_container
+   rm -rf _download_data # Only if the reposync has been run /opt/puppetlabs/bolt/bin/bolt plan run pulp3::in_one_container::destroy /opt/puppetlabs/bolt/bin/bolt plan run pulp3::in_one_container
    # Wait a few minutes for the service to get fully started